Enrol, defer, withdraw or transfer

 How to defer

 If you received an early round, round 1 and/or round 2 offer, you can choose defer your offer(s).
 Negotiated offers can't be deferred.
-To defer, complete the Deferral form (PDF, 101.2 KB).
-You may scan and email your completed form to firstname.lastname@example.org or post it to the address on the form.
+To defer, complete the online deferral form.

 If you are unsure about whether to defer your offer, speak to a faculty course adviser.
-If you decide to defer your offer, you don't need to attend the Course Advice session.
+If you decide to defer your offer, you don't need to attend a Faculty Course Information session.

-Deakin will then get in touch in November of your year of offer to see if you want to commence your course the following year.
-To ensure you receive this correspondence, make sure that we have your current postal and email addresses at all times.
+When you successfully complete your deferral online, it will issue you with a receipt number.
+Deakin will then email you in November prior to your commencing year to advise when it's time to enrol.
+To ensure you receive this correspondence, make sure that we have your current postal and email addresses at all times and if you need to update this please email us at email@example.com

 If you wish to defer your Direct offer from Deakin, complete the Deferral of Offer Form and return it within five days of receiving your offer.
 If you have decided to defer, do not accept or enrol.